Quantum spins and hybridization in artificially-constructed chains of magnetic adatoms on a superconductor: Results

-We can further characterize the YSR resonances through their wave-function patterns.
-Throughout this paper, we plot the hole-like components of the YSR wave function, which are observed at positive bias voltage for a screened spin and at negative bias voltage for an unscreened spin.
-(The maps of the electron-like components appearing at opposite bias voltages are shown in the SM \cite{SM}.)
-We focus on the YSR states $\alpha$ and $\beta$, which lie deepest inside the gap and are most easily disentangled from the background.
+Throughout this paper, we plot the hole-like YSR wave function.
+(The maps of the electron-like components are shown in the Supplementary Figs.\,7-12.)
+Specifically, we focus on the YSR states $\alpha$ and $\beta$, which lie deepest inside the gap and are most easily disentangled from the background.
 Corresponding spectra taken across the Fe atom along the high-symmetry direction of the substrate display long-range oscillations of the YSR wave functions (color plot in Fig.\,\ref{Fig:figure2}b), which have their highest intensity slightly away from the center of the Fe atom.
 Differential conductance maps of the $\alpha$ and $\beta$ resonances exhibit overall $D_3$ symmetry of the YSR wave functions (brownish plots in Fig.\,\ref{Fig:figure3}a) reflecting the anisotropic Fermi surface of \nbse , the local crystal field, and the symmetry of the CDW \cite{Liebhaber2020}.
-In the following, the YSR wave functions provide fingerprints which allow us to track how YSR resonances shift and hybridize as adatoms are assembled into chains.

-\subsubsection{Dimer}
+\subsection{Dimer}

-The small effective spin $S_\mathrm{eff}=\frac{1}{2}$ of the adatoms suggests that the adatom spins couple quantum mechanically.
-This expectation is supported by an analysis of dimer spectra.
-We realize dimers by placing a second Fe atom on an adjacent maximum of the CDW at a distance of $3a$.
+We realize dimers by placing a second hollow-centered Fe atom an adjacent maximum of the CDW at a distance of $3a$.
 Taking \didv spectra at the centers of the two atoms (black and blue lines in Fig.\,\ref{Fig:figure2}c), we now find two states each in the energy regions of the original $\alpha$ and $\beta$ states.
 The doubling of the YSR states persists all along the dimer axis with oscillatory intensity distribution and overall mirror symmetry about the center of the dimer (Fig.\,\ref{Fig:figure2}d).
-This doubling can be naturally understood in terms of hybrid YSR states, which are symmetric and antisymmetric linear combinations of the monomer states.
+This doubling can be naturally understood in terms of hybrid YSR excitations, which are symmetric and antisymmetric linear combinations of the monomer excitations.